Miro1380/ecom-demo/README.md

    ./mvnw spring-boot:run
    ```

-The API will be available at `https://ecom-demo-production-f909.up.railway.app/api`.
+The API will be available at `http://localhost:8080`.

+The live API hosted on Railway is available at `https://ecom-demo-production-f909.up.railway.app/api`